Congratulations on the birth of your child.

 A service of Thanksgiving would normally take place during one of our 10:30am services.

-If you would like to book a Thanksgiving at St Mary’s please either talk to Henry (the vicar) after a service or you can contact him on 0115 9786988 ext.1 or email him.
+If you would like to book a Thanksgiving at St Mary’s please contact the church office on 0115 9786988 or email email@example.com.

 For many families a service of Thanksgiving is all that they are looking for, but for some the further step of having your child baptised (or Christened) is appropriate.